 Baylor College of Medicine has designated certain College leaders as Responsible Employees based on either their administrative title (Director Level and above) or responsibilities by serving in a major education role.
+A Responsible Employee is a College employee who has the authority to take action to redress an alleged violation of Prohibited Conduct (as defined in 02.2.26).
 Responsible Employees have a duty to promptly report incidents of sex based discrimination, and Prohibited Conduct directly to the Title IX Coordinator.
 Additionally, Responsible Employees are not confidential reporting resources.
 View a listing of groups of College administrators designated by Baylor College of Medicine as Responsible Employees.

-Article 6.1 Policy on Harassment -BCM prohibits sexual harassment or harassment of and by faculty, staff, students, post doctoral trainees, residents, fellows and non-employees.
+Article 6.1 Policy on Harassment -BCM prohibits sexual harassment or harassment of and by faculty, staff, students,post-doctoral trainees, residents, fellows and non-employees.
 Violation of this policy by an employee shall subject him/her to disciplinary action, up to and including discharge.
 Other available remedies may be utilized for violation of this policy by a non-employee.